 Welcoming former refugees

 Since 2020, Ashburton has welcomed the resettlement of former refugee families as part of the NZ Government’s refugee Quota programme.
 As a result, we have a growing Hazara Afghan community that adds to the rich ethnic diversity of our district.
-The Ashburton District Council supports the lead resettlement agency Safer Mid Canterbury and other agencies who support our new families.
+The Ashburton District Council supports the lead resettlement agency Safer Mid Canterbury and other agencies that support our new families.

 You can find out more about the refugee settlement program in Ashburton by contacting the Refugee Settlement Support Service located at Safer Mid Canterbury